 |

-buildings, like apartments and restaurants, are
+commercial buildings, like apartments and

-are outlined separately below.
+outlined below.

 Cockroach